GabeStah/Airbrake.io/Pitches/HTTP Response Codes/401 - Unauthorized/text.md

 If all else fails, it may be that a problem in some custom code within your application is causing the issue.
 Try to diagnose where the issue may be coming from through manually debugging your application, along with parsing through application and server logs.
 Ideally, make a copy of the entire application to a local development machine and perform a step-by-step debug process, which will allow you to recreate the exact scenario in which the `401 Unauthorized Error` occurred and view the application code at the moment something goes wrong.

+No matter the cause -- and even if you managed to fix it this time -- the appearance of an issue like the `401 Unauthorized Error` within your own application is a good indication you may want to implement an error management tool, which will help you automatically detect errors and report them to you at the very moment they occur.  <a class="js-cta-utm" href="https://airbrake.io/account/new?utm_source=blog&utm_medium=end-post&utm_campaign=airbrake-401-unauthorized">Airbrake's error monitoring software</a> provides real-time error monitoring and automatic exception reporting for all your development projects.
+Airbrake's state of the art web dashboard ensures you receive round-the-clock status updates on your application's health and error rates.
+No matter what you're working on, Airbrake easily integrates with all the most popular languages and frameworks.
+Plus, Airbrake makes it easy to customize exception parameters, while giving you complete control of the active error filter system, so you only gather the errors that matter most.

+Check out <a class="js-cta-utm" href="https://airbrake.io/account/new?utm_source=blog&utm_medium=end-post&utm_campaign=airbrake-401-unauthorized">Airbrake's error monitoring software</a> today and see for yourself why so many of the world's best engineering teams use Airbrake to revolutionize their exception handling practices!

 ---

 __META DESCRIPTION__